 Reactive arthritis (previously called Reiter’s disease) can be triggered by sexually transmitted infections such as chlamydia.
 If you have had an episode of this type of arthritis you should take special care (such as using a condom) to avoid getting such an infection, as it could cause reactive arthritis to come back.

 Will arthritis affect my sex life?

 Sex is not equally important to all couples.
-Our sexual behaviour varies widely.
-For some couples it is usual to have sex on a daily basis; for others it may be weekly, monthly or less frequently.
+Our sexual behavior varies widely.
+For some couples it is usual to have sex on a daily basis; for others, it may be weekly, monthly, or less frequently.
 Younger people tend to have sex more often than older ones, and those in a new relationship tend to do so more often than those in a long-standing relationship, but again there are many exceptions.
-Some couples have a fulfilling and happy relationship without sexual relations – they are quite content to hold hands, have a cuddle or exchange kisses without going on to full sexual intercourse.
+Some couples have a fulfilling and happy relationship without sexual relations – they are quite content to hold hands, have a cuddle, or exchange kisses without going on to full sexual intercourse.
 Your aim should be to continue whatever sexual relationship meets your needs and your partner’s.